-Net position represents the difference between assets and liabilities.
+Net position represents the difference between assets and deferred outflows and liabilities and deferred inflows.
 Net position is displayed in three components:

 Net Investment in Capital Assets - Consists of capital assets, net of accumulated depreciation reduced by any outstanding debt attributable to acquire capital assets.